 Mastermind Agendas – The difference between success and failure:

-Masterminds don’t work!
 Let me clarify that.
 Masterminds don’t work unless they have an agenda or structure to follow.
-The actual Mastermind agenda you choose is nowhere near as important as ensuring that you do have some kind of agenda in place.
-The framework ensures an equal contribution and participation (remember this is a mastermind and NOT a coaching session) as well as maximum efficiency and time management.
-The group all need some input and support ensure that they gain maximum value.
+Which Mastermind agenda you choose is nowhere near as important as ensuring that you do have some kind of agenda in place.
+The framework ensures equal contribution and participation.
+Remember this is a Mastermind and NOT a coaching session.
+Your agenda also ensures maximum efficiency and time management.
+The whole group all need some input and support to ensure that they gain maximum value.
 You don’t start a car journey without a destination or a map and you can’t run a successful mastermind group without an agenda or desired outcome.
-Below is a summary of how many masterminds are structured – this is just a guideline and we have a more comprehensive attachment with many more Mastermind formats for your to download and keep.
+Below is a summary of how many masterminds are structured.
+This is a guideline only on some of the most popular components in successful Masterminds.

-We strongly believe that every meeting should start with a “check-in” This is a simple yet highly effective way to both communicate where you are emotionally and list 1 thing you are grateful for.
-It gives everyone else at the meeting an instant snapshot of both your energy levels, your emotional level plus the gratitude aspect allows them to both know a tiny bit about you (making it a little more personal) and an insight into what potentially motivates you.
+We believe that every meeting should start with a “check-in”.
+This is a simple yet highly effective way to both communicate where you are emotionally and allows you to list 1 thing you are grateful for.
+It gives everyone else at the meeting an instant snapshot of both your energy levels and your emotional level.
+Plus the gratitude aspect allows them to both know a tiny bit about you (making it a little more personal), and an insight into what motivates you.
 All in just 10 seconds.
 When you know all this why would you NOT use the check-in process at the start of each mastermind?
 Still not sure?
 Here is a quick example to help you see what it would look like.

 - Grateful for the advice.
 This tells the group that they valued the help and advice they received.
-Maybe they didn’t get the chance to tell everyone yet but now they have just acknowledged that the help they got was both appreciated and useful.
+Maybe they didn’t get the chance to tell everyone yet but now they have acknowledged that the help they got was both appreciated and useful.
 Gratitude is complex as it’s an emotion, a feeling, and can also be a personality trait.
-It’s something that we actually need to work on, almost like a learned skill or habit and it becomes a great trait with practice.
+It’s something that we all should work on, almost like a learned skill or habit and it becomes a great trait with practice.

 Depending on the size of the group it is important to try and arrange an update from everyone.
-Each member should have accomplished something since the previous meeting and it’s important to include ALL the group in each mastermind session.
-If the group is around 8 (the optimum maximum size for an online mastermind) then having a 2-3 minute “whip round” for everyone will still take between 16 – 24 minutes.
-Therefore it’s really important to prep in advance for this if you intend using this feature in your agenda.
-Preparation enables everyone to succinctly tell the summary of their work, roadblocks, wins or challenges and lessons learned, since the last meeting, but also stay within the allotted time.
-Without the prep you can chew up big chunks of valuable time with participants just trying to remember what they did, or what they committed to achieve (goal setting), meaning there is a real danger that the allocated time runs significantly over and you don’t get to complete your agenda.
+Each member should have accomplished something since the previous meeting.
+It’s important to include ALL the group in each mastermind session.
+If the group is around 8 (the optimum size for an online mastermind) then having a 2-3 minute “whip round” for everyone will still take between 16 – 24 minutes.
+So it’s important to prep in advance for this if you intend using this feature in your agenda.
+Preparation enables everyone to succinctly tell their summary.
+What wins challenges, roadblocks and any lessons learned since the last meeting. but also stay within the allotted time.
+Without this you chew up big chunks of valuable time with participants trying to remember what they did, or what they committed to achieve (goal setting).
+There is a real danger that the allocated time runs over and you don’t get to complete your agenda.

-The hot seat could be anywhere from just 1 person to possibly 3 people, depending on how long your mastermind is scheduled to run for and the size of the groups.
-In a small mastermind group of 3, you could easily just run 3 X 15-minute hot seats and dig deeper into the issues everyone is facing.
-In a larger group unless you choose a group agenda that runs for 90 minutes or longer you just won’t have the time to address more than 1 persons’ needs in this more detailed fashion.
+The hot seat could be anywhere from 1 person up to 3 people, depending on how long your Mastermind is scheduled to run for and the size of the group.
+In a small mastermind group of 3, you could run 3 X 15-minute hot seats and dig deeper into the issues everyone is facing.
+In larger groups is different.
+Unless you choose an agenda that runs for 90 minutes or longer, you won’t have the time to address more than 1 persons’ needs in this more detailed format.

-If you are unsure of how to instigate the hot seat then try one of these 4 sentences to enable to the person in the seat to either explain the challenges they may be facing and kick start a dialogue:
+Unsure of how to instigate the hot seat?
+Try one of these 4 sentences to enable to the person in the seat to either explain the challenges they may be facing or kick start a dialogue:

 - The actions I’ve taken are ….